thisishuzaifa/thisishuzaifa/README.md

 - 📫 How to reach me **huzaifa_khalid97@icloud.com**

-- ⚡ Fun fact **I also build mechanical keyboards and do IT Systems Consulting**
+- ⚡ Fun fact **I also build mechanical keyboards and do Software Systems Consulting on the side**

 <h3 align="left">Connect with me:</h3>
 <p align="left">